Linear Regression with Centrality Measures: Consistency

-\begin{remark} Theorem \ref{theorem--consistency--error} does not determine the behavior of $\hat{\beta}^{(\infty)}$ when $p_n \prec n^{-1}\left(\log \log n\right)^4$.
-Up to this threshold, we know by \cite{alt2021poisson} that OLS is inconsistent only because the eigenvectors of $\hat{A} - A$ are localized.
-To our knowledge, recent developments in random matrix theory do not provide any description of eigenvectors below threshold.
-As such, it is not clear what type of pathologies arises below $p_n \prec n^{-1}\left(\log \log n\right)^4$ and how that might affect the behavior of $\hat{\beta}^{(\infty)}$.
-Description of eigenvalues is more complete: below this point, we know that $\lambda_1(\hat{A})/\lambda_1(A) \to \infty$ (see \citealt{alt2021extremal}; \citealt{benaych2019largest}; \citealt{benaych2020spectral}).
-Since the estimated eigenvalues are noise, we conjecture that the estimated eigenvectors are as well.
+\begin{remark} Theorem \ref{theorem--consistency--error} does not specify the behavior of $\hat{\beta}^{(\infty)}$ when $p_n \ll n^{-1}\left(\log \log n\right)^4$.
+Up to this threshold, we know by \cite{alt2021poisson} that OLS is inconsistent only because we have descriptions of both eigenvalues and eigenvectors.
+To our knowledge, recent developments in random matrix theory do not provide any description of eigenvectors below this threshold.
+Hence, it is not clear what type of pathology arises when $p_n \ll n^{-1}\left(\log \log n\right)^4$ and how that might affect the behavior of $\hat{\beta}^{(\infty)}$.
+Since the estimated eigenvalues are noise, we conjecture that the estimated eigenvectors would be as well.
 If so, we would not expect $\hat{\beta}^{(\infty)}$ to be consistent. \end{remark}